-This three-day conference includes general sessions, workshops, and networking, offers a fundamentals track for new commissioners, and an emerging issues track with topics for more seasoned professionals.
-For 2019, planners are asking to hear on topics that include homelessness solutions, housing, community engagement and leadership in tough times.
+This three-day conference includes general sessions, workshops, and networking, offers a fundamentals track for new commissioners, and an emerging issues track on topics for more seasoned professionals.
+For 2019, planners would like sessions to focus on topics that include homelessness solutions, housing, community engagement and leadership in challenging times.

 The last conference, held in April 2018, featured a wide range of sessions on a wide variety of topics including city finance, CEQA, general plans, planning acronyms, infill, design guidelines, and more.
 For more information, or to get a copy of last year’s program, please contact Caitlin Cole